 More vocal expressions of solidarity are limited, however.
 The Mehr News Agency reports only a single declaration of solidarity from the spokesman of the University Basij at the Tehran branch of Islamic Azad University, who compared contemporary suicide operations with the "revolutionary deeds" of Mirza-Reza Kermani, the assassin of Nasser al-Din Shah, a nineteenth-century king vilified by the Islamic Republic, and with Navvab Safavi, founder of the Fadayian-e Islam and famous for assassinating the liberal nationalist author and historian Ahmad Kasravi.
 Still, that a group at the Islamic Azad University endorsed the organization is significant.
 Founded to broaden the reach of education after the Islamic Revolution, the university has several dozen satellite campuses across the country and today is the largest higher education system in Iran.

 On May 13, 2005, officials declared the second suicide terror unit, the so-called "Martyr Shahada unit," consisting of 300 martyrdom-seekers, to be ready.
 Some months later, there was a gathering of the "martyrdom-seekers" at Shahrud University.
 While the invited Hamas representative did not attend, they watched Mahmoud Ahmadinejad's speech from the "World without Zionism" conference on screen.
 While the status of the third and fourth suicide brigades remains unclear, new suicide units continue to declare their readiness.
-In May 2006, a fifth "martyrdom-seeking" unit, named after Commander Nader Mahdavi, who died in a 1988 suicide mission against the U.S. Navy in the Persian Gulf, declared itself ready to defend Iran.
+In May 2006, a fifth "martyrdom-seeking" unit, named after Commander Nader Mahdavi, who died in a 1988 suicide mission against the U.S. Navy in the, declared itself ready to defend Iran.
 The Headquarters even claims to have recruited "thirty-five foreign Jews" for suicide attacks.

 Lebanese Hezbollah's abduction of two Israeli soldiers on July 12, 2006, provided another press opportunity for Iranian suicide brigades.
 On July 17, 2006, Arya News Agency reported an expedition of two "martyrdom-units," one consisting of eighteen and the second consisting of nine "martyrdom-seekers," to Lebanon.
 At demonstrations in Tehran and Tabriz ten days later, sixty Iranian volunteers declared their readiness for holy war.
 There was also a rally in Rasht, capital of the Caspian province of Gilan, on July 29.
 But despite the bravado, Iranian police stopped a caravan of self-described "martyrdom-seekers" at the Turkish border.
 A leftist weblog quoted the governor of the West Azerbaijan province in which the border crossings with Turkey lie as saying he received a telephone call from Ahmadinejad asking him to stop the suicide units.